 Regular Holidays: Saturdays, Sundays, Public Holidays, Year-end Holidays, New Years Holidays

 4. Kishiwada Castle: An Artistic Castle and Garden

-The garden is designated as a National Scenic Spot, and the castle ruins are designated as Historic Sites of Osaka As you can see, the historical value of Osaka is highly regarded!
-The garden, called Hachijin-no-Niwa (Garden of Eight Battle Formations), was developed by a famous Japanese gardener, Mirei Shigemori, based on the strategic battle formation designed by Chinese general, Zhuge Liang.
+The garden is designated as a National Scenic Spot, and the castle ruins are designated as Historic Sites of Osaka.
+As you can see, the historical value of Osaka is highly regarded!
+The garden, called Hachijin-no-Niwa (Garden of Eight Battle Formations), was developed by a famous Japanese gardener, Mirei Shigemori, based on the strategic battle formation designed by the Chinese general Zhuge Liang.

 Kishiwada Castle is about 7 minutes on foot from Takojizo Station on the Nankai Electric Railway/Nankai Line.
 It is a great place for anyone interested in Japanese buildings and historic sightseeing spots.

 Information boards and websites in the venue are multilingual for your convenience.
 Also, as measures against coronavirus, visitors are asked to maintain social distance, wear a mask, and carefully wash hands when you get home.